 My name is Cliff Henderson.
-I am one of the "Founding Fathers" of Palm Desert.
-My dream was to turn the desert wasteland into the "smartest address in the desert.
+I am considered to be one of the "Founding Fathers" of Palm Desert.
+It was my dream to turn the desert wasteland into the "smartest address on the American Desert."
 Today that dream has come true with the development of the upscale shopping area known as El Paseo.

 I was born on July 11, 1895.
-Known as the family entrepreneur, I organized a circus in my hometown in Iowa.
-I could balance on a tightrope tied from the house to the garage.
-I attended USC in Los Angeles, where I played basketball and was student body president my senior year.
+Known as the entrepreneur of the family, I organized a circus in my hometown in southwest Iowa.
+I could balance on a tightrope that I tied from the house to the garage.
+I attended USC in Los Angeles where I played basketball and was student body president in my senior year.

 After World War I, I flew mail airplanes and was a "barnstormer" pilot who flew biplanes.
-My brother Phil Henderson and I managed the National Air Races from 1928 to 1939.
-We built the Pan-Pacific Auditorium in Los Angeles and the Pasadena Winter Garden.
-We were a perfect pair; I was a whirlwind, and Phil took care of the details.

-It was in the 1940s, after World War II, that I heard about a beautiful "cove" of an open desert where General Patton had kept repair equipment for his tanks.
-I developed an idea for a community in the desert...and Palm Desert was born.
+My brother Phil Henderson and I managed the National Air Races from 1928 to 1939, built the Pan-Pacific Auditorium in Los Angeles and the Pasadena Winter Garden.
+We were a perfect pair; I was a whirlwind and Phil took care of the details.
+It was in the 1940s after World War II that I heard about a beautiful "cove" of open desert where General Patton had kept his repair equipment for his tanks.
+I developed an idea for a post-war community in the desert...and Palm Desert was born.

-My brother Randall Henderson was the editor of the popular Desert Magazine, and my brother Carl Henderson was a realtor.
-They were eager to help when I started my first development, the "Shadow Mountain Club."
-The grand opening was on December 10, 1948.
-It boasted a 3-million-gallon figure 8 swimming pool, polo fields, a clubhouse, and a private lake.
-The rich and famous, as well as ordinary citizens, flocked to Shadow Mountain Resort and launched the growth of Palm Desert as a city.
+My brother Randall Henderson loved the written word and he was the editor of the popular "Desert Magazine."
+My brother Carl Henderson was a realtor who eagerly jumped aboard when I let my family know I could use their help, as there were acres of sand to be marketed in Palm Desert.
+My first development, the "Shadow Mountain Club," had its grand opening on December 10, 1948.
+It boasted a 3 million gallon figure 8 swimming pool, polo fields, a clubhouse, and private lake.
+The rich and famous, as well as the ordinary citizen flocked to Shadow Mountain Resort and launched the growth of Palm Desert as a city.